 Catalog of Federal Domestic Assistance (CFDA): The CFDA is a government-wide compendium of federal programs, projects, services, and activities that provide assistance or benefits to the American public.
-It contains financial and nonfinancial assistance programs administered by departments and establishments of the federal government.
-A listing of current programs in the CFDA is available at https://beta.sam.gov under Assistance Listings.
+It contains financial and non-financial assistance programs administered by departments and establishments of the federal government.
+A listing of current programs in the CFDA is available at https://beta.sam.gov/help/assistance-listing.
 Each program listed has a unique identifier code known as the CFDA Number.
 HHS programs are found under the prefix 93.XXX.